University of South Florida

 Her book Art for the Middle Classes: America’s Illustrated Magazines of the 1840s (Jackson: University Press of Mississippi, 2010) received financial support from several prestigious research fellowships, including the Jay and Deborah Last Fellowship in American Visual Culture from the American Antiquarian Society, the Smithsonian Institutions, Winterthur Library, and the Pennsylvania Historical and Museum Commission.

 More recent projects examine the contributions of women’s sewing and reading groups to late 19th and early 20th century labor, religion, and social reform movements.
 Her newest book project examines the contributions of women writers to the A.M.E.
 Church Review, the quarterly publication of the African Methodist Episcopal denomination.
+This project received a Mellon Scholars Fellowship in African American History from The Library Company of Philadelphia, where Dr. Patterson is scheduled to be in residence for one month during summer 2022.
 Recent article and book chapter publications include: